Joyce Robertson: Career

 Robertson took time off for the birth of her first daughter in 1944.
 In the early 1950s she had to take her baby into hospital for treatment.
 She was devastated to discover she was not able to visit her child, although she knew that the baby needed her.
 At that time, the rule was no mothers, with hospital visits commonly limited to 30 minutes per week.
 This experience sparked Robertson's interest in the field of childcare.

 She didn't return to work with Freud until 1957, when her second daughter started primary school.
 She worked initially in the Well Baby Clinic.
 At the clinic, she started the first parent-toddler group.
-Joyce understood that the parents would need help in understanding their infant's new development stage, once they moved out of the clinic.
+Robertson understood that the parents would need help in understanding their infant's new development stage, once they moved out of the clinic.
 Later she moved to the kindergarten of the Hampstead Child Therapy Clinic.
 In 1948, her husband James Robertson joined the Tavistock Clinic to make observations of the behaviour of small children.

 In 1952, her husband James made the film A Two-Year-Old Goes to Hospital and published a paper with John Bowlby.
 Robertson and Bowlby were planning to abandon the documentary since the child being studied (Laura) did not cry very much.
 She had been in hospital for eight days, admitted for a hernia operation.
 In the film the mother is seen leaving the child, assured by the nurse that she would settle down when she leaves.
 When the mother does leave, Laura reacts violently and her mood changes for the worst.
 By the end of the stay it appears that Laura is withdrawn and depressed.
 When her husband and Bowlby showed her the film, it was Joyce who made the critical breakthrough in realising why Laura was not crying, being a desperate attempt by the tiny girl to control her feelings.
 The film had an enormous impact and it was agreed that mothers should be able to spend the night with their children in hospital.